8 Extending the Linear Model

 \[b_{\text{int[genre]}} = b_\text{intercept} +\text{re}_{[\text{int\_genre}]}\]

 The same approach would apply with a random slope, where we would have a random slope for each group, and that random slope would be normally distributed with its own variance.
+Compared to our first formulation it would look like this:

 \[b_{\text{length[genre]}} \sim \text{N}(b_\text{length}, \sigma_\text{length\_genre})\]